Complete Ricci solitons via estimates on the soliton potential: Applications

 If $\varepsilon \geq 0$ and $C \leq 0,$ the soliton potential either vanishes identically or is strictly decreasing by proposition \ref{PotentialFunctionOfExpandingRSAlongCohomOneFlow}.
 In particular, there holds $\dot{u} \leq 0$ and this completes the proof. \end{proof}

-Theorem \ref{RSInTwoSummandsCase} now follows from proposition \ref{CompletenessTwoSummandsWithPotentialFunctionTrick} below, which moreover produces complete steady and expanding Ricci solitons if $D \geq 0$ and $d_1>1$ and hence covers all known geometric examples.
+Theorem \ref{SummaryRSInTwoSummandsCase} now follows from proposition \ref{CompletenessTwoSummandsWithPotentialFunctionTrick} below, which moreover produces complete steady and expanding Ricci solitons if $D \geq 0$ and $d_1>1$ and hence covers all known geometric examples.
 The case of a collapsing circle $d_1=1$ will be considered in proposition \ref{CompletenessDimOneIsOneWithPotentialFunctionTrick}.

-\begin{proposition} Suppose that $d_1>1,$ $D \geq 0$ and $\varepsilon \geq 0.$ For any $\bar{f}_0>0$ there exists a constant $C_0 < 0$ such that for any $C \leq C_0$ and any $\bar{f} > \bar{f}_0$ the steady and expanding two summands Ricci soliton metrics with initial condition \eqref{TwoSummandsRefinedInitialConitions} are complete.
+\begin{proposition} Suppose that $d_1 > 1,$ $A_1=d_1(d_1-1)$, $D > 0$ and $\varepsilon \geq 0.$ For any $\bar{f}_0>0$ there exists a constant $C_0 \leq 0$ such that for any $C < C_0$ and any $\bar{f} > \bar{f}_0$ the steady and expanding two summands Ricci soliton metrics with initial condition \eqref{TwoSummandsRefinedInitialConitions} are complete.

-In particular, these give rise to a $1$-parameter family of complete steady and a $2$-parameter family of complete expanding Ricci solitons. \end{proposition} \begin{proof} The claim follows literally as in \cite{WinkSolitonsFromHopfFibrations}[Proofs of 3.8 - 3.11] once the invariance of the set
+In particular, these give rise to a $1$-parameter family of complete steady and a $2$-parameter family of complete expanding Ricci solitons. \end{proposition} \begin{proof} Completeness follows from proposition \ref{CompletenessForPositivityOfShapeOperator} once the invariance of the set

 under the Ricci soliton ODE has been established for all $t>0.$

 Observe that it directly follows from the two summands Ricci soliton ODE that $\omega < \omega_2$ implies $\dot{f}_2 > 0.$ It therefore remains to show that there are initial conditions as claimed so that $\omega$ cannot exceed $\omega_2$ if $\dot{f}_2 > 0.$